hansilverl/Imgui-Wordle-Clone/README.md

 ![image](https://github.com/user-attachments/assets/6e88bd17-fe55-4f8d-b3df-11cc39591778)

-This project is a clone of the popular word game Wordle, implemented using ImGui for the user interface and a custom API for game logic.
+This project is a clone of the popular word game Wordle[https://www.nytimes.com/games/wordle/index.html], implemented using ImGui for the user interface and a custom API for game logic.

 ## Features

 - **Wordle API**: A simple API to host your own Wordle game.
 - **Custom Fonts**: Special fonts used for backspace and score icons based on FontAwesome.ttf.
 - **Leaderboard**: Display high scores in a styled window.
-- **Efficient File Handling**: Scores are appended to the file instead of rewriting the entire file.
+- **File Handling**: Scores are appended to the file instead of rewriting the entire file.

 ## Wordle API